Hands-on classes in the Book Arts studio!

 An artist needs to have a light hand, refined taste and an open mind to the unexpected patterns forming on the water, and Patience.
 In this class, we will mix colors using specialized paints and learn how to work with the flow of water to create one of a kind abstract patterns before permanently imprinting them onto luxurious fine weight silk, for a burst of lightweight color that can be worn any way you choose!
 All supplies and instructions for care included.
 A practice session on paper will precede the dyeing process to experiment and refine the technique.

 Finished scarf is a 17 x 17 French Square, silk.

 Things to note:

 • Makers of all skill levels are welcome.
-This class is suitable for ages sixteen+.
+This class is suitable for ages teen+.

-• All necessary tools and materials needed to participate are provided.
+• All necessary tools to participate are provided.

 Any questions about the class please email [email protected]